 My first trip to Amsterdam for under £100 was my introduction to Couch Surfing.
 Many see it as a free bed but that’s the wrong approach.
 Getting to enjoy a city hopefully through the eyes of your localhost is so much more valuable than the bed, couch or floor you will be saving a few quid on.
 There might not be payment but gifts, cooking dinner or offering to help around the house is an easy way to show your appreciation.

 I always check this site before booking a hotel anywhere on a city break.
 From rooms in people’s houses who may be friendly or scarce to hiring a whole apartment, the concept is great.
-It’s a brilliant option for staying in a neighbourhood you might not have discovered otherwise and also for cutting costs by having a kitchen and place to hang out.
+It’s a brilliant option for staying in a neighbourhood you might not have discovered otherwise and also for cutting costs by having a kitchen and place to hang out, additionally now there a lot of alternatives to Airbnb you can check out.

 For those who like their four-legged friends, you might get all of the above with a pet thrown in.
 Really consider this option before committing as that doggy ain’t going to walk himself if you decide on a whim to take off on a last-minute adventure.